stephenkostas/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 ## Archived Setups

 Another useful feature of Liferay's portlets is Archived Setups.
-Once you have configured a portlet, Archived Setups enables you to save those settings in an “archive”.
+Once you have configured a portlet, Archived Setups enables you to save those settings in an "archive".
 If someone goes in and changes the settings of a particular portlet, it then becomes easy to revert those changes back to the original, archived configuration.

 To create an archived setup, click the *Configuration* option from the menu in the portlet's title bar.
 If the current settings of the portlet you are configuring are the ones you want to archive, click the *Archive/Restore Setup* link.
 If not, change and save the settings until you have the portlet configured the way you want it, and then click the *Archive/Restore Setup* link.